-Be sure to read the microwave cooking information and recipes starting on page 36.
+Be sure to read the microwave cooking information and recipes starting on page 15.
 They contain information about:

-- · What microwave energy is.
+- What is microwave energy?

-- How food is cooked by microwave enrgy.
+- · How food is cooked by microwave energy.

-- What affects cooking speed and cooking evenness.
+- · What affects cooking speed and cooking evenness.

 - · Safety tips.

 - Utensils to use when cooking in a microwave oven.

 - · Cooking times for different foods.

-Important things to remember to get the best cooking results.
+Important things to remember to get the BEST COOKING RESULTS:

 - ALWAYS cook food for the minimum recommended cooking time.
-If necessary, add time in one or two minute periods, then check for doneness to avoid overcooking the food. - Stir, turn over or rearrange the food being cooked about halfway through the cooking time for most even doneness with all recipes. - If a glass cover is not available, use waxpaper, paper towels or microwave approved plastic wrap.
-Turn back a corner to vent steam during cooking. - Always cook food with Glass Tray in place.
+If necessary, add time in one or two minute periods, then check for doneness to avoid overcooking the food. - Stir, turn or rearrange the food being cooked about halfway through the cooking time for most even doneness with all recipes. - If a glass cover is not available, use waxpaper, paper towels or microwave approved plastic wrap.
+Turn back corner to vent steam during cooking. - When using microwave recipes from cookbooks or sources other than "Microwave Cooking Recipes and Tables", slightly longer cooking times will be needed.
+For example, add 1 to 2 minutes to a 5 minutes cooking time. - Always cook food with Glass Tray in place.